This document is for Celery's development version, which can be significantly different from previous releases. Get the stable docs here: 3.1.

 Celery can run on a single machine, on multiple machines, or even across data centers.

-If this is the first time you’re trying to use Celery, or you are new to Celery 3.0 coming from previous versions then you should read our getting started tutorials:
+If this is the first time you’re trying to use Celery, or if you haven’t kept up with development in the 3.1 version and are coming from previous versions, then you should read our getting started tutorials:

 Celery is easy to use and maintain, and it doesn’t need configuration files.